naiteekagrawal731-cmyk/Trust-AI/README.md

 - [ ] **Scalable Infrastructure** — Enhanced cloud deployment for enterprise-level usage volumes
 - [ ] **PDF Report Export** — Downloadable bias evaluation reports for compliance and auditing
 - [ ] **More Language Support** — Bias testing in non-English languages

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the Project.
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the Branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

+---